 In light of recent, multi-billion dollar cyber attacks, Google has introduced a framework to help developers improve software supply chain security.
 This proposed solution is Supply chain Levels for Software Artifacts (SLSA, pronounced “salsa”), an end-to-end framework for ensuring the integrity of software artifacts throughout the software supply chain.
 This framework provides recommendations for organizations to help achieve a more secure software development and deployment process; the key to this improvement is identifying and mitigating issues in CI/CD pipelines with the takeaways from Google’s SLSA.

-In this introductory blog, we will discuss the SLSA framework, the different security levels of SLSA, and the categories of SLSA requirements.
-Consider this the start of a series of posts on the SLSA framework designed to eventually deep dive into specific implementations.
+In this introductory blog, we will discuss the SLSA security framework, the different security levels of SLSA, and the categories of requirements.

 Google SLSA Framework